 The Vice President of College Services or designee will review bills due and payable for the purchase of supplies and services to determine if they are within budget amounts.
-After appropriate administrative review, the Dean of Business Services director of fiscal services will direct payment of the just claims against the College.
-The President and the Dean of Business Services director of fiscal services are responsible for the accuracy of all bills and vouchers.
+After appropriate administrative review, the Dean of Business Services will direct payment of the just claims against the College.
+The President and the Dean of Business Services are responsible for the accuracy of all bills and vouchers.